Code-Institute-Submissions/project-5/README.md

 Redesign  Search class to work for any colection helper.py no longer used
-Updating db now via JS for better user experiences
+Updating db now via JS for better user experiences Added class for main search
+Added routes for searching by cuisines and diets